korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_08_Generics/README.md

 if we make the name field protected or package private.
 I'll make it package private, meaning I won't specify an access modifier at all.
 You might want to make this protected, like I did for gpa.
-I wanted to show you that either way will work, in your comparator class.
+I wanted to show you that either way will work in your comparator class.
 The protected modifier would allow subtypes of Student, outside this package, to access the field as well.
 But really, in this example, I won't have a subtype, so I'll use this variation.